pyrocko/grond/docs/source/method/index.rst

 BABO can turn into a simple Monte-Carlo random direct search if some options are switched off.
 It can also resemble a simulated annealing optimisation approach using a certain problem configuration.
 Last but not least BABO enables fully probabilistic bootstrapping of the optimisation results.
 This is realised in parallel with optimisation chains to which bootstrapping weights are applied.

 Note:
 *Weights* are explained above.
-The specific weighting is configured with the `targets`_ used and also with the `problem`_.
+The specific weighting is configured with the `targets config`_ used and also with the `problem`_.
 The *model space* in which the optimisation takes place is defined with the `problem`_.
 Here described is the sampling and in the context of the multiple objective functions given by the bootstrapping.

 Sampling scheme and sampling phases